shehabgad/library_system/README.md

 ## Notes
 - Ensure JWT is sent in the **Authorization Header** using the `Bearer Token` format for protected routes.
-- CSV responses are generated for specific endpoints to facilitate data export and analysis.

 ---